 The RF design of any radio requires that the overall circuit design as well as the electronic components provide the optimum performance within the other design constraints.

 As the RF sensitivity performance of any receiver is of paramount importance it is necessary to be able to specify it in a meaningful way.
 A number of methods and figures of merit are used dependent upon the application envisaged:

-- SINAD: This receiver sensitivity measurement is slightly more formalised, and it also includes distortion as well as the noise.
+- SINAD: This receiver sensitivity measurement is slightly more formalised than the simple signal to noise ratio, SNR, and it also includes distortion as well as the noise in the measurement.

 - Noise figure: The noise figure, or NF of a unit or system is the logarithmic version of the noise factor.
 It is widely used for specifications of sensitivity and noise performance of a receiver, element within a system, or the whole system.

 Read more about . . . .
 Noise Figure.